Bjoref/Students-table/README.md

 **Clicking on a cell in the header row should sort by the corresponding student fields:**
 - Full name sorts by the connected line from the last name, first name and patronymic in alphabetical order in ascending order;
 - Faculty - by faculty in alphabetical order in ascending order;
-- DR and age - by date of birth in ascending order;
+- BD and age - by date of birth in ascending order;
 - Years of study - according to the year of beginning of study.

 **Before the table, you also need to display filters consisting of fields:**